AMIA bombing: Recent developments

-In an interview with Buenos Aires-based Jewish news agency (Agencia Judía de Noticias) on 2 January 2013, Itzhak Aviran, who was the Israeli ambassador to Argentina from 1993 to 2000, said most of the people behind the AMIA attack were eliminated by Israeli security agents operating abroad.
-Israeli Foreign Ministry spokesman Yigal Palmor called Aviran's declarations "complete nonsense".
+In an interview with the Buenos Aires-based Jewish news agency Agencia Judía de Noticias on 2 January 2013, Itzhak Aviran, who served as Israeli ambassador to Argentina from 1993 to 2000, stated that most of those responsible for the AMIA attack had been eliminated by Israeli security agents operating abroad.
+Israeli Foreign Ministry spokesperson Yigal Palmor called Aviran's declarations "complete nonsense".

-In January 2015, the prosecutor in charge of the AMIA bombing investigation, Alberto Nisman, filed a 300-page complaint accusing President Cristina Fernández de Kirchner and Foreign Minister Héctor Timerman among other pro-government political figures of "covering up" Iranian citizens allegedly involved in the 1994 attack.
-Nisman said his accusations were based on phone taps on close political allies of Fernández, who he said conspired in a "sophisticated criminal plan" to negotiate with Rabbani himself, one of the main suspects of perpetrating the deadly bombing.
-According to the accusation, Iranian oil would be exchanged for Argentine grain, while Argentina would cancel an international Interpol arrest warrant against Rabbani and other senior Iranian officials.
-Nisman demanded a preventive embargo of 200 million pesos on Fernández de Kirchner and requested to question her, as well as Timerman, lawmaker of the pro-government organization "La Cámpora" Andrés Larroque, political leader Luis D'Elía, the leader of Quebracho Fernando Esteche, members of Secretariat of Intelligence, the leader of the Iranian community in Argentina Jorge "Yussuf" Khali, and ex attorney and judge Héctor Yrimia.
-On 18 January 2015, Nisman was found dead at his home in Buenos Aires, hours before he was due to explain his allegations at the Argentine parliament.
-A gun and spent shell casing were found next to the body, and a government official said the death was likely a suicide although others considered the death suspicious.
-The judge Ariel Lijo returned immediately from his vacations to work in the case, and to order the protection of Nisman's proofs.
-Nisman was replaced by prosecutor Alberto Gentili.
+In January 2015, the prosecutor in charge of the AMIA bombing investigation, Alberto Nisman, filed a 300-page complaint accusing President Cristina Fernández de Kirchner, Foreign Minister Héctor Timerman, and other pro-government political figures of attempting to cover up Iran's alleged involvement in the attack.
+Nisman said his accusations were based on intercepted telephone conversations involving close political allies of Fernández, whom he alleged had conspired in a "sophisticated criminal plan" to negotiate directly with Rabbani, one of the main suspects in the bombing.
+According to the complaint, Iranian oil would be exchanged for Argentine grain, while Argentina would seek the cancellation of international Interpol arrest warrants against Rabbani and other senior Iranian officials.
+Nisman requested a preventive embargo of 200 million pesos on Fernández de Kirchner and sought to question her, along with Timerman; Andrés Larroque, a lawmaker affiliated with the pro-government group "La Cámpora"; political leader Luis D'Elía; Fernando Esteche, leader of the Quebracho movement; members of the Secretariat of Intelligence; Jorge "Yussuf" Khali, a leader of the Iranian community in Argentina, and former attorney and judge Héctor Yrimia.

+On 18 January 2015, Nisman was found dead inhis home in Buenos Aires, hours before he was scheduled to present his allegations to the Argentine Congress.
+A firearm and a spent shell casing were found near the body.
+A government official stated that the death was likely a suicide, although others considered the circumstances suspicious.
+Judge Ariel Lijo returned immediately from vacations to overdee the case, and ordered the preservation of Nisman's evidence.
+Nisman was subsequently replaced by prosecutor Alberto Gentili.